cglusky/docker-django-react/README.md

 ## WORK IN PROGRESS

-A slightly opinionated local dev fullstack template for docker-compose with Django backend and React frontend; served behind NGINX.
+A slightly opinionated local dev full stack template using docker-compose with Django backend and React frontend; all served behind NGINX.
 Keeping the full stack in one repo for ease of use.
 Composed of ideas from multiple tutorials, forum threads and official docs.
 Nothing original here.

 ## Main Frameworks/Libraries/Packages